bonevbs/HssMatrices.jl/README.md

 All compression is handled in the sense that individual HSS block rows and columns approximate the original matrix A such that the tolerance is below `tol` for this block.
 Similarly, if `reltol` is set to `true`, each of the blocks will be compressed in the sense that the individual block is well-approximated in the relative sense.

 Stay tuned!
 More is in the works...

+## Acknowledgements
+This library was inspired by the amazing package [hm-toolbox](https://github.com/numpi/hm-toolbox) by Stefano Massei, Leonardo Robol and Daniel Kressner.
+If you are on Matlab, I suggest you to check it out.